WGOC

-WGOC is an AM radio station broadcasting in Kingsport, Tennessee, under a business radio format.
-It broadcasts on AM frequency 1320 kHz and is under ownership of Cumulus Media.
+WGOC was an AM radio station licensed to Kingsport, Tennessee.
+Until going silent in 2026, the station had a business radio format.
+It had broadcast on AM frequency 1320 kHz and was under the ownership of Cumulus Media.

 History

 The station signed on the air in 1951 under the call letters WKIN and was soon owned by Cy Bahakel.
 The station was originally daytime-only and, over the years, increased its power to 5,000 watts.

 In the 1960s and 1970s the station was a popular Top 40 outlet with a personality-DJ format.
 Some key names over the years included: